"Avoid moderation in all things." Tom Peters

 And they tend to compare and contrast more.
 Our Cool Friend Marti Barletta says that they gather a lot more information about a product than a man does.

-purchase viagra from canada DH: I think so.
+DH: I think so.
 There's a wonderful opening stanza in a poem by Wallace Stevens,

 I am what is around me.